wonderfulidea/shadow-remix/README.md

 - On Windows...
 TODO: finish this.

 The first time you open the app, it will ask permission to access the webcam in a pop-up dialog.

+## License

+This work is distributed under an MIT license with exception to the "Lunch" font by Anthem Type.
+See [Lunch Font](https://www.fontspace.com/lunch-font-f3679) for more details about licensing.

 ## Hotkeys